trieschlab/MIMo/docs/source/guides/sensors.rst

 Note that the config for the touch configuration is specific to the scene, since the bodies listed in the config have to exist in the scene.

-:ref:`Default dictionaries <Default data fields>` are available for all the sensory modules, but these are designed with MIMo in mind, and will generally not work in scenes that do not contain MIMo.
+:ref:`Default dictionaries <sec default_data>` are available for all the sensory modules, but these are designed with MIMo in mind, and will generally not work in scenes that do not contain MIMo.
 They can still be a useful guide to the structure for their module.